mwermuth/marcuswermuth/_posts/2019-08-07-remote-leader-keep-a-journal.markdown

 The Bucket Section is my favourite part.
 I use it to write down longer thoughts I have and don’t want to loose, or all my note when reading a book.
 As Benjamin Franklin said: **"Never read a book without a pen in your hand"**.
 It is having a tremendous effect on my learnings.
 First I write my notes in my own words, that means the thought I am writing down becomes immediately "mind".
 But it also helps with remembering it far easier, than just copy and pasting it in my digital notebook.

-**- Don’t get lost in all the thousand Journal types out there** **- Keep it simple and easy, and just start writing down thoughts each day** **- get a notebook, and start to make notes each day - no matter what they look like or say** **- use your journal to reflect on your past notes and learn from them** **- when reading always have your notebook with you and take notes**
+- **don’t get lost in all the thousand Journal types out there**
+- **leep it simple and easy, and just start writing down thoughts each day**
+- **get a notebook, and start to make notes each day - no matter what they look like or say**
+- **use your journal to reflect on your past notes and learn from them**
+- **when reading always have your notebook with you and take notes**

 ## What I learned after journaling for 8 weeks
 After investing so much time into my system, did it actually help me?
 I think it did - yes!
 The two biggest improvements I’ve seen until now are related to reflection and productivity.